gcapes/git-course/06-remote.md

 ```

-To delete the remote branch, two syntax options:
+To delete the remote branch, there are two syntax options:

 ```{.bash}
 $ git push origin --delete feature2
 $ git push origin :feature2
 ```

 ### Cloning a remote repository